 He studied at McGill, and graduated from University of Toronto in History and Political Science.
 While at BMO, he completed two advanced executive programs with the Ivey/Kellogg and Rotman business schools.

-Mr. Deegan is a director of the Canadian Journalism Foundation and the Michener Awards Foundation.
+Mr. Deegan is a director of the Michener Awards Foundation.
 He is a past director of Toronto Terminals Railway Co.
-Ltd., Toronto Financial Services Alliance, Necessary Angel Theatre Company, Tarragon Theatre, and Aptus Treatment Centre for Complex Disabilities.
+Ltd., the Canadian Journalism Foundation, the Toronto Financial Services Alliance, Necessary Angel Theatre Company, Tarragon Theatre, and Aptus Treatment Centre for Complex Disabilities.
 In 2017, Mr. Deegan was named an Honorary Captain of the Royal Canadian Navy by the Minister of Defence.
 In 2018, he was appointed to the Acquisition Committee – International Art after 1900 – at the Montreal Museum of Fine Arts.
 He is married with two children.

 Copyright © 2019 Deegan Public Strategies - All Rights Reserved.